dylanjameswagner/Advanced-Theme/README.md

 ## Purpose

 Intended as robust starting point for developers new to WordPress.
-Builds on the functionailty of Basic.
+Builds on the functionailty of Basic-Theme.

-Maintained as a child theme, however, custom development with Advanced begins by merging Advanced into Basic.
+Maintained as a child theme, however, custom development with Advanced-Theme begins by merging Advanced-Theme into Basic-Theme.

 ## Demo
 <!--[dylanjameswagner.com/wordpress](http://dylanjameswagner.com/wordpress/)-->